Kryptic869/coding-assesment/README.md

 When a business is adding a new category, only categories which the business has added beforehand are shown as an option; if they would like to add one, they would need to edit business settings.

-### Expiry Date allowance
+### User Interface Error Handling

-The expiry date would allow the business to not add an expiry date so that the offer would be there until edited again by the business.
+If a new offer fails, a generic `Unable to create the offer` error message is shown to the user.
+Ideally, this would be more intuitive and it would let the user know where they have made a mistake, taking the answer from the backend's reply.

 ### Search, Filtering and Pagination for Offers